the Bible – God’s Word

 For this reason we must pay much closer attention to what we have heard, so that we do not drift away from it.
 For if the word spoken through angels proved unalterable, and every transgression and disobedience received a just penalty, how will we escape if we neglect so great a salvation?
 After it was at the first spoken through the Lord, it was confirmed to us by those who heard, God also testifying with them, both by signs and wonders and by various miracles and by gifts of the Holy Spirit according to His own will.
 (Hebrews 2:1-4)

-We are also encouraged as we read the introduction to the Gospel of Luke, and we have every confidence that God has provided all that we need to know in and through these portions of the New Testament which were not written by an apostle but by those who were associates of the apostles.
+We are also encouraged as we read the introduction to the Gospel of Luke, and we have every confidence that God has provided all that we need to know in and through these portions of the New Testament, which were not written by an apostle but were based on eyewitness accounts handed down to them.

 In as much as many have undertaken to compile an account of the things accomplished among us, just as they were handed down to us by those who from the beginning were eyewitnesses and servants of the word, it seemed fitting for me as well, having investigated everything carefully from the beginning, to write it out for you in consecutive order, most excellent Theophilus; so that you may know the exact truth about the things you have been taught.
 (Luke 1:1-4)